d-velop/dvelop-sdk-node/CONTRIBUTING.md

 ### TDD
 For developing we recommend Test-driven development (TDD).
 For every new function/class/file you create there should be its corresponding test-equivalent.
 Ideally there should be no need to ever run a build command for your development as all testing is done on the typescript code with building behind the scene.
 For convience while developing test-driven you can run ```npm run test:watch``` which will run all relevant tests when you save a file.

+### Adding a dependency
+Adding dependencies can be done by executing ```npm i dependency``` in the corresponding package (not the root).
+Please be aware that you should consult us before adding dependencies.
+Dependencies should not be added on the root level by you, unless specifically mentioned by us.

 ### Commit clean code
 Ideally your commits should include a single valuable contribution that is tested, linted and documented.
 On every commit ```npm test``` and ```npm lint``` is run by default and your commit gets aborted if one of these fails.
+Be aware that these commands run against the *real* current state of the project, not the committed one.

 ## Pull Request